don-san-sec/samurai/README.md

 ## Installation

 Ready to deploy Samurai in your organization?
-Follow our comprehensive [Installation Guide](INSTALL.md) for step-by-step instructions.
+Follow our comprehensive [Installation Guide](INSTALL.md) for step-by-step instructions including testing and deployment.

 ## How It Works